simp/simp-doc/docs/contributors_guide/maintenance/Tagging_and_Releasing_Components.rst

 ..
 WARNING::

-   ``!!!!
-THIS SECTION IS UNDER CONSTRUCTION !!!!``

    The intent of this section is to list the current state of the SIMP Team's release processes.
-Some details that are only handled by a few team members are not yet documented (FILL-ME-INs).
-Also, since these processes are constantly being improved and automated, you can expect this section content to evolve as well.
+Since these processes are constantly being improved and automated, you can expect this section content to evolve as well and may be best served by reading the version from the ``master`` branch of the ``simp-doc`` repository.

 This section describes the release procedures for SIMP.
 The SIMP Team releases:

 * Individual Puppet modules as tar files to `PuppetForge`_
-* Individual Puppet modules as signed RPMs to `packagecloud`_
+* Individual Puppet modules as signed RPMs to `packagecloud`_ and the `SIMP Archive`_
 * Ruby gems for building and testing to `RubyGems.org`_
-* Miscellaneous projects required to create a SIMP-system ISO as signed RPMs to `packagecloud`_
+* SIMP system dependencies as signed RPMs to `packagecloud`_ and the `SIMP Archive`_
 * SIMP-system ISOs to `simp-project.com`_

-Each component release listed above is based off of an official `GitHub`_ release the Simp Team has made to a corresponding GitHub project.
-In the case of a SIMP ISO, the component release tag is for the ``simp-core`` project, which compiles existing, released component RPMs into an ISO.
+SIMP component releases listed above are based off of an official `GitHub`_ release the SIMP Team has made to a corresponding `SIMP GitHub`_ project.
+In the case of a SIMP ISO, the component release tag is for the ``simp-core`` project, which compiles existing, released component RPMs and dependencies into an ISO.

 ..
 NOTE::

    The SIMP ISO includes RPMs for Puppet modules that are not maintained by SIMP.
 When a suitable signed RPM does not already exist for such a module (e.g., ``kmod`` Puppet module maintained by ``camptocamp``), SIMP builds a signed RPM for that project, using one of that project's GitHub release tags.

+   All modules provided by the SIMP Project, are directly sourced from SIMP-controlled repository forks.
+We do not pull directly from upstream sources.

 .. toctree::
    :maxdepth: 1